-We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to (i) to advance KSI-301 through completion of enrollment of the global Phase 2 clinical trial in the U.S., EU and rest of the world in patients with wet AMD as well as through completion of a Phase 1b clinical trial; (ii) to advance KSI-301 into Phase 2 clinical trials in China for wet AMD and DME/DR and through an administrative interim analysis in each of the studies (anticipated to occur when approximately 200 patients have completed approximately six months of treatment duration, per study); (iii) to advance KSI-301 into the global Phase 2 clinical trial in the U.S., EU and rest of the world in patients with DME/DR; (iv) towards research and development of our pipeline including KSI-501 and to initiate additional clinical studies in ophthalmology; and (v) for working capital and other general corporate purposes.
+We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to (i) to advance KSI-301 through enrollment of the Phase 2 clinical trial in the U.S., EU and rest of the world in patients with wet AMD and to expand the scope of our Phase 1 clinical trial for KSI-301 through completion of a Phase 1b clinical trial; (ii) to advance KSI-301 into Phase 2 clinical trials in China for wet AMD and DME/DR; (iii) to advance KSI-301 into the Phase 2 clinical trial in the U.S., EU and rest of the world in patients with DME/DR; (iv) towards research and development of our pipeline including KSI-501 and to initiate additional clinical studies in ophthalmology; and (v) for working capital and other general corporate purposes.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Because of the risks and uncertainties associated with research, development and commercialization of product candidates, we are unable to estimate the exact amount of our working capital requirements.
 Our future funding requirements will depend on and could increase significantly as a result of many factors, including those listed above.